 The need to identify occupations that are common in informal employment was taken into consideration in ISCO-88 primarily through the delineation of specific unit groups considered to be important in the informal sector.
 There was widespread concern, however, that coverage of such occupations remained inadequate.
 Statistics about employment in many of these occupations were not visible in internationally comparable data, as they were separately identified only at detailed levels of ISCO-88.
 For example, ISCO-88 included two unit groups for street vendors, an occupational group that is very commonly associated with informal employment.
 These two unit groups were included in the same minor group, however, as door-to-door and telephone salespersons, more frequently associated with formal employment.

 The coverage of occupations that are predominant in informal employment has been extended in ISCO-08.
 Where possible, such occupations have been aggregated into minor groups and sub-major groups, to allow them to be more easily visible in internationally reported data.
-This is reflected, for example, in the creation of Minor Group 731: Handicraft Workers, mentioned above and in a number of changes in the structure of Major Group 9: Elementary Occupations, discussed below.
+This is reflected, for example, in the creation of Minor Group 731: Handicraft Workers, mentioned above, and in a number of changes in the structure of Major Group 9: Elementary Occupations, discussed below.

 Although jobs in informal employment can be found in all ISCO major groups, the structure of Major Group 9: Elementary Occupations, has been significantly affected by the changes mentioned above.
 In particular, there has been an increase from 3 to 6 in the number of sub-major groups in Major Group 9, including the creation of Sub-major Group 95: Street and Related Sales and Services Workers.